nedpals/opentaxjs/RULES_SPEC.md

 4. **Language and application-agnostic**: While the initial implementation is in JavaScript, it should be able to be adapted for use in other programming languages and applications beyond tax calculations (eg. generating tax documentations, automated tax filings, etc.)

 ## Disclaimer: It is NOT a perfect tax calculation format.
-- It is designed to use existing infrastructure as possible such as the use of JSON, which is built into JavaScript and is available in many other programming languages.
+- It is designed to use existing infrastructure as much as possible such as the use of JSON, which is built into JavaScript and is available in many other programming languages.
 - It does not cover all possible tax scenarios and rules, but it provides a foundation that can be extended to cover more complex cases.
 - While we try to make it as human-readable as possible, it does not guarantee that non-technical users will be able to grasp and modify the rules without assistance.
 It is still recommended to have a basic understanding of the JSON data language to effectively work with this format.